6 min read

 Lightweight test plans

 The introduction of agile test plans in a classically structured federal authority shows how even complex organizations can break new ground.
-Initiated by an acute need for action, a modular testing and quality assurance toolkit was created that provides practice-oriented knowledge tailored to requirements - from basic articles and videos to concrete exercises.
+Initiated by an acute need for action, a modular testing and quality assurance toolkit system was created that provides practice-oriented knowledge in line with requirements - from basic articles and videos to concrete exercises.
 A community of practice supports the exchange between project participants and promotes the transfer of knowledge within the organization.
 Rigid documentation is replaced by application-oriented solutions that motivate cooperation and take different types of learners into account.
 Step by step, this creates a change that is not based on system architecture, but on shared understanding and genuine collaboration.

 Podcast Episode: Lightweight test plans